phaserjs/phaser/README.md

 * Arcade.Body's speed property was only set when the body moved, it now updates regardless (thanks @mark-henry #2417)
 * Camera.position would return the view rectangles centerX/Y coordinates, instead of view.x/y (which is what Camera.x/y returns), so it has been updated to return view.x/y instead (thanks @kamparR #2120)
 * Passing a BitmapData to a TileSprite as a texture would fail if the BitmapData had not been previously added to the cache.
 It now uses the new frameData property (thanks @mzamateo @lucap86 #2380)
+* When setting a global volume for the SoundManager it would previously incorrectly calculate the volumes of AudioTag based Sound objects that were not played at volume 1.
+The new approach uses Sound.updateGlobalVolume which adjusts the Sound volume to be a percentage of the global volume.
+So if the global volume is 0.5 and the Sound volume is 0.5, the Sound will play with an actual volume of 0.25 (thanks @VitaZheltyakov #2325)

 ### Pixi Updates